espressif/esp-faq/docs/en/software-framework/peripherals.rst

   - ESP32 has four SPIs.
 SPI0 and SPI1 are occupied by default to connect to flash that stores programs.
 SPI2 and SPI3 are general-purpose SPIs that are available for customers to use.
   - HSPI represents the above-mentioned SPI2, and VSPI represents the SPI3.
 The two sets of SPIs are general-purpose SPIs.

 --------------

-When certain RTC peripherals（SARADC1，SARADC2，AMP，HALL） are powered on, the inputs of GPIO36 and GPIO39 will be pulled down for approximately 80 ns.
+When certain RTC peripherals (SARADC1, SARADC2, AMP, HALL) are powered on, the inputs of GPIO36 and GPIO39 will be pulled down for approximately 80 ns.
+How to solve the issue?
 ------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------

   When enabling power for any of these peripherals, ignore input from GPIO36 and GPIO39.

 --------------

 When the LEDC is in decremental fade mode, a duty overflow error can occur.
+How to solve the issue?
 ----------------------------------------------------------------------------------------------------------------

   When using LEDC, avoid the concurrence of following three cases: